Contact Us

 5. Your Financial Hygiene is GAAP-Ready

-Nothing kills confidence faster than a "Quality of Earnings" (QofE) report that shreds your EBITDA.
+Nothing reduces confidence faster than a "Quality of Earnings" (QofE) report that shreds your EBITDA.
 If you are running personal expenses through the business or using cash-basis accounting that hides payables, you will get re-traded at the 11th hour.
 Buyers expect accrual-based financials that match revenue to the period it was earned, not when the cash hit the bank.
 A clean QofE is the ticket to closing.

 6. You Speak in Unit Economics, Not Just Totals